 A Subscriber in Ontario is given certain statutory rights of action in respect of this Offering Memorandum under the Securities Act (Ontario).
 These rights are described above.

 ITEM 12 - FINANCIAL STATEMENTS

-The audited financial statements of the Issuer for the fiscal year ended September 30, 2021 and the comparative financial statements for the fiscal year ended September 30, 2020, as well as the unaudited interim financial statements of the Issuer for the interim period ended March 31, 2022, follow on the next page.
+The audited financial statements of the Issuer for the fiscal year ended September 30, 2022 and the comparative financial statements for the fiscal year ended September 30, 2021, follow on the next page.